-- In a bowl, mix milk powder, flour and baking soda.
+- In a bowl, mix the milk powder, flour and baking soda.

 - Add the butter and mix well.

-- Divide the dough into about 20 equal portions and roll them into round balls.
+- Divide the dough into about ten equal parts and roll them into round balls.

-- Heat the oil in a frying pan on medium heat.
-The frying pan should have at least 1 ½ inch of oil.
-To test if the oil is the right temperature, place a small piece of dough into the oil; it should take a minute to rise.
-If dough rises faster, oil is too hot; if dough just sits without rising, oil is not hot enough.
+- Heat at least one inch of oil in a frying pan over medium heat.
+To test, place a small piece of dough into the oil; the oil should sizzle and the dough should take a minute to rise.
+If the dough rises faster, the oil is too hot; if oil does not sizzle, it is not hot enough.

-- Place the gulab Jamuns in the frying pan.
-Note: remember gulab jamuns will expand in double the volume, so give them enough space.
+- Place the gulab jamuns in the frying pan.
+Do not crowd them, as the gulab jamuns will expand to about double their original volume.

-- Let the gulab jamuns cool off for a few minutes before placing in the hot syrup.
+- Let the gulab jamuns cool a few minutes before placing into the hot (not boiling) syrup.

-- If the gulab jamuns are fried on high heat, they will become hard inside and not fully cooked.
+- If the gulab jamuns are fried on high heat, they will be hard inside and not fully cooked.

-- Too much baking soda will cause the gulab jamuns to get too soft or they will break apart when frying.
+- Too much baking soda will make the gulab jamuns too soft or cause them to break when frying.